How to Sign Off a Letter or Email to Professor Professionally

 • THX to mean thanks

-• LMK to mean let me know
+• LMK means let me know

 Remember to capitalize the word Professor at the appropriate places, like when you are writing the name and the title of the professor.